Peak Utilities

 Start with these essentials:

 1. Password Manager – Creates and stores strong, unique passwords for every account.
-(Yes, reusing “Password123” everywhere is still a thing.)
-This prevents credential stuffing, where hackers reuse leaked passwords across sites.
+Most people still use variations of “Password123” across every site they visit, which is exactly the problem a password manager solves.
+It stops credential stuffing, where hackers grab leaked passwords from one breach and try them on other services, hoping something sticks.

 2. uBlock Origin – A reputable ad-blocker that reduces malicious ads and speeds up browsing.